xrdocs/multicast/_tutorials/tree-sid-coe.md

                                          export  65000:80            IPV4  Unicast
 ```

 Now lets check the configuration of that specific VRF.
 The multicast routing for IPv4 and the bgp auto-discovery are enabled, we will use segment routing P2MP and we will allow default MDT based on P2MP SR policy.
-There is associated color to the default MDT.

 **Command:**
 ```